Dave-team/Knowledge-base/Management.md

 - Do I have a best friend at work?
 - In the last six months, have I talked to someone about my progress?
 - This last year, have I had opportunities at work to learn and grow?

+## Phrases
+- What I would do is
+- If you know of a better way then let me know - I’m sure what we have is not perfect
+- I really like X / X is great
+- How would you do it?
+What do you think is the best way?
+- “I don’t love this”
+- EOD 'do you need anything from me'
+- Practice empathy: 'I’m sorry to hear that'